A stellar dynamical mass measurement of an inactive black hole at redshift 2

+Our results indicate that the black hole in MRG-M0138 is as massive as those in quasars (Fig.~\ref{fig3}A).
+Quasars are identified based on their high bolometric luminosities; this preferentially selects the most massive black holes and makes it difficult to infer the evolution of the galaxy--black hole correlations \cite{Lauer07}.
+In contrast, stellar dynamical methods allow measurements of $M_{\bullet}$ in inactive galaxies like MRG-M0138, circumventing this type of selection bias.
+We find that the black hole mass fraction $M_{\bullet} / M_{\rm stars} = 0.024^{+0.008}_{-0.007}$ is an order of magnitude higher than the average of faint AGN at the same redshift \cite{Suh20}.
+It is also near the top of the range of $M_{\bullet} / M_{\rm stars}$ ratios typically observed in local early-type (elliptical and lenticular) or late-type (spiral) galaxies (Fig.~\ref{fig3}B).

+Most cosmological simulations do not produce $z=2$ galaxies with both the $M_{\bullet}$ and $M_{\rm stars}$ that we measured for MRG-M0138 \cite{Habouzit21}.
+For example, the Astrid simulation contains 635 galaxies at $z = 2$ that match the stellar mass of MRG-M0138 (within $1\sigma$), but only two contain a black hole as massive (within $1\sigma$ or above) \cite{Ni25}.
+The semi-empirical model TRINITY predicts the median $M_{\bullet}$--$M_{\rm stars}$ relation at $z=2$ \cite{Zhang23}, and the black hole in MRG-M0138 is a factor of five above it, a difference of 2.6 standard deviations (our measurement uncertainty added in quadrature to the intrinsic scatter, according to TRINITY).
+Our results are consistent with previous indications that early black hole growth was very efficient in at least some galaxies \cite{Goulding23,Juodzbalis24,Yue24}.

-The origin of the high $M_{\bullet}$ in MRG-M0138 may be related to its density, as indicated by its extremely high $\sigma_e$.
-MRG-M0138 already lies on the local $M_{\bullet}$--$\sigma$ relation (Fig.~\ref{fig3}D).
-Together with evidence from studies using gas emission lines as proxies for $\sigma$ \cite{Maiolino24}, our measurements suggest that this relation is fundamental and may have evolved little.
-Although it must be verified using larger samples, a weak or null evolution of the $M_{\bullet}$--$\sigma$ relation is a critical constraint on models of black hole growth, as the predictions of cosmological simulations vary widely \cite{Sijacki15,Thomas19}.
-Our measurement is also an indirect test of broad-line mass estimates at $z > 2$: if the $M_{\bullet}$--$\sigma$ relation does not significantly evolve, $\sigma$ can be used to estimate $M_{\bullet}$ at high redshifts.
-Such an estimate is compatible with the broad-line-based $M_{\bullet}$ estimates in the two quiescent galaxies at $z\approx2$--5 for which both measurements have been made (Fig.~\ref{fig3}D) \cite{Carnall23,Ito24}.
+The origin of the high $M_{\bullet}$ in MRG-M0138 could be related to the galaxy density, as indicated by the very high value of $\sigma_e$.
+MRG-M0138 is consistent with the local $M_{\bullet}$--$\sigma_e$ relation (Fig.~\ref{fig3}D).
+Previous studies of high-redshift galaxies that used gas emission lines as proxies for $\sigma_e$ \cite{Maiolino24} are also consistent with the local relation, implying that it does not strongly evolve.
+This result informs uncertain models of black hole growth; cosmological simulations predict a wide range in the amount of evolution in the $M_{\bullet}$--$\sigma_e$ relation \cite{Sijacki15,Thomas19}.
+Our measurement also indirectly supports some previous broad-line $M_{\bullet}$ estimates at $z > 2$: if the $M_{\bullet}$--$\sigma_e$ relation has negligible evolution, $\sigma_e$ can be used to estimate $M_{\bullet}$ at those redshifts.
+The resulting estimate is consistent with broad-line estimates \cite{Carnall23,Ito25} in two quiescent galaxies at $z\approx2$ and 5 (Fig.~\ref{fig3}D).